spesmilo/electrum-docs/merchant.rst

 Note that it is possible to add lightning keys to a watching-only wallet.
-That wallet will not be able to spend coins onchain, but it will be able to perform lightning trasactions.
+That wallet will not be able to spend coins onchain, but it will be able to perform lightning transactions.

 The next thing you will need to do is open a channel: